RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 - Onboarding -- syllabus, calendar, grading system quiz
 - Setup on course tools (math typesetting, uploading PDF, Campuswire, etc.)
+- Mathematical sense making: Correctness and error in computation, logic, semantics
 - Proof basics: What is/is not a proof and basics of proof writing (*possibly an early workshop*)
 - Proving conditional statements
 - Proof by contradiction